 include liquefied petroleum gas (LPG), naphtha and gasoline.

 natural gas that has been liquefied by reducing its temperature to -162°C at atmospheric pressure.
-In this way, the space requirements for storage and transport are reduced by a factor of over 600.
+In this way, the space requirements for storage and transport are reduced by a factor of more than 600.

 the ability to sell assets without significant movement in the price and with minimum loss of value.